ammadaslam/data-representation-querying/README.md

 4. [Project Demonstration](#demo)

 #### Project Introduction <a name="intro"></a>
+A data representation and querying application based on the MERN technologies.
+A full stack task organizing app has been developed from design to completion of a project.
+CRUD operation has performed on server side and routing has done on client side.
+Both client and server structured in standard, organized and consistent fashion.

 - Technologies
-  * The following technologies used in the projects
+  * The following technologies used in this projects
     * **Database (MongoDB Atlas Cluster)**
     * **Backend (ExpressJS)**
     * **Frontend (React)**